 ❌ Ridiculous or hidden fees

-As you can see, there are quite a few things to keep in mind when looking at lottery sites.
+As you can see, there are quite a few things to keep in mind when trying to find the best lottery sites.

 However, once you’ve signed up and played through a few, you’ll quickly figure out what you like and what you don’t.